Shinzuu has work, experience, and certifications in almost every field imaginable since 1994.

 #3: Naruto Franchise

 Alright, all you Narutards, you have to admit, this is an absolute abomination in English.
 Having been crowned by American fans as "The New Dragonball Z," this anime franchise is the biggest to hit Japan and the world in over 20 years.
-Having a fan base larger than the Dragonball franchise in its first year of release (and wouldn't be dubbed for another good eight years), the Naruto Franchise is the biggest translation flop from Viz Media's history, and so terrible that even Funimation can feel good about itself in all respects.
+Having a fan base larger than the Dragonball franchise in its first year of release (and wouldn't be dubbed for another good eight years), the Naruto franchise is the biggest translation flop from Viz Media's history, and so terrible that even Funimation can feel good about itself in all respects.

-For some people who don't know, Viz Media and Viz Publishing is the biggest advocates in exposing the West to anime and manga that are among the upper echelons of quality and popularity.
-Even back in the 90s, they introduced the best in English-dubbed anime, including Street Fighter.
+For some people who don't know, Viz Media and Viz Publishing are the biggest advocates in exposing the West to anime and manga that are among the upper echelons of quality and popularity.
+Even back in the '90s, they introduced the best in English-dubbed anime, including Street Fighter.
 One would think that with their history, Viz would do well with this big name in anime society, but it truly set them back.

 The English version of the Naruto franchise has absolutely no voices that match the characters.
 Aside from the voice mismatches, the actors try too hard to mimic the original VAs so much that they end up sounding even worse.
 This stacks exponentially as you hear the terrible translation (plus additions or omissions) of catchphrases.
 It turns even some of the most dramatic and downright serious moments into mere jokes.

 Do not even attempt to listen to the English version because I can guarantee that your ears will bleed.

 #2: Yu-Gi-Oh!
 Franchise